HaiderMalikk/Mood-Atlas-ALT-Version/README.md

 - **Frontend**:
   - Developed with **React** and **Next.js**.
   - Uses **Google Maps API** to display locations on a map.
-  - Fetches images and reviews via the **Google Places API** and displays them in user-friendly cards with hyperlinks for quick access to Google Maps.
+  - Fetches images and reviews via the **Google Places API** and displays them in user-friendly cards with info on the place.

 - **Python AI Backend**:
   - Processes user prompts and location data.